-CodeCraft School is focused on providing career-driven tech education that teaches students to think like experts and offers free classes to enrolled students at their partner organization, Boulder Digital Arts.
+CodeCraft School is focused on providing tech career-driven education that teaches students to think like industry experts.
+Enrolled students can take free classes at their partner organization, Boulder Digital Arts, and are also provided personalized career assistance post-graduation.

 Recent CodeCraft School News